 Another factor adding to marketers’ confusion is the paid vs. unpaid aspect.
 Some think “paid = outbound” and “organic = inbound.”
 And while for the most part, they’re right, inbound and outbound are more complicated than that.
 If they weren’t, we’d simply call them “paid” and “unpaid.”

-AdWords ads, for instance, are inbound because they’re only displayed to prospects after they begin searching for a solution to their problem, even though AdWords is a paid channel.
+Google Ads, for instance, are inbound because they’re only displayed to prospects after they begin searching for a solution to their problem, even though Google Ads is a paid channel.

 On the flipside, Moz categorizes influencer outreach as an inbound marketing tactic.
 But, it isn’t always.